-International flights diverted away from Auckland Airport

-An urgent maintenance issue at Auckland Airport is preventing international flights from landing.
+Auckland Airport re-opens after runway maintenance, travellers face lengthy delays

+Auckland Airport has re-opened after urgent runway maintenance work forced international and domestic flights to be diverted.

-The airport's website shows both domestic and international flights have had to be diverted elsewhere.
+The airport's website shows both domestic and international flights had to be diverted elsewhere for more than an hour.

+As a result diverted travellers still face lengthy delays landing at Auckland.

-No flights have taken off from the international terminal since before 2.30pm.
+No flights have taken off from the international terminal for more than 90 minutes.

-An Auckland Airport spokesman said the runway has been closed for a short time for maintenance to be carried out.
+An Auckland Airport spokesman said the runway had to be closed for a short time for maintenance to be carried out.

 "This may impact some arriving and departing flights, and we apologise for the inconvenience.
 Please contact your airline for flight updates."